Ryan Ramczyk

-Ryan Ramczyk (/ˈræmtʃɛk/ RAM-chek; born April 22, 1994) is an American football offensive tackle for the New Orleans Saints of the National Football League (NFL).
-He played college football at Wisconsin, and was drafted by the Saints in the first round of the 2017 NFL Draft.
+Ryan Mack Ramczyk (/ˈræmtʃɛk/ RAM-chek; born April 22, 1994) is an American former professional football player who was an offensive tackle for his entire eight-year career with the New Orleans Saints of the National Football League (NFL).
+He played college football for the Wisconsin–Stevens Point Pointers and Wisconsin Badgers, and was selected by the Saints in the first round of the 2017 NFL draft.
 A native of Stevens Point, Wisconsin, Ramczyk attended four different schools before transferring to Wisconsin–Madison in 2014, where he became an All-American lineman for the Badgers in the 2016 season.

-High school career
+Early life

 Ramczyk attended Stevens Point Area Senior High School in Stevens Point, Wisconsin, where he played high school football.
 He was a First Team All-State selections by the Wisconsin Football Coaches Association in 2011, and was invited to play in the 2012 WFCA All-Star Game in Oshkosh.
 He turned down a scholarship offer from Pittsburgh's first-year head coach Paul Chryst and instead enrolled at a near-by Minnesota Division-II school, Winona State.

 College career

 Leaving Winona State before the football season began, Ramczyk enrolled first at Madison Area Technical College, then Mid-State Technical College in Stevens Point, for one semester each.
-In 2013, he transferred to the University of Wisconsin–Stevens Point, where his former high school coach had taken a job on the football staff.
-In what was technically his freshman season, Ramczyk played in all 10 games and was named Second Team All-Wisconsin Intercollegiate Athletic Conference.
+In 2013, he transferred to the University of Wisconsin–Stevens Point, an NCAA Division III school, where his former high school coach had taken a job on the football staff.
+In what was technically his freshman season, Ramczyk played in all 10 games and was named Second Team All-Wisconsin Intercollegiate Athletic Conference (WIAC).
 The following season, he earned First Team All-WIAC honors.

 When Paul Chryst became head coach at Wisconsin–Madison, Ramczyk reached out and decided to transfer.
 After sitting out the 2015 season due to NCAA transfer rules, he was named the starter at the left tackle position for 2016, succeeding Tyler Marz.
-Ramczyk was named First Team All-Big Ten on November 30, 2016.
+Ramczyk was named first-team All-Big Ten Conference on November 30, 2016.